Peripheral Vascular (PVS) Examination

-Ensure that your patient is lying comfortably on the bed.
-Ideally they should be exposed from the abdomen down, however for the purposes of an exam, the patient will probably be wearing shorts.
+For this station the patient should by lying on the bed and ideally exposed from the waist down, however for the purposes of the exam the patient will likely be wearing shorts.

 Perform a general observation of the patient, noting whether they are comfortable at rest as well as their general well-being.
 Comment on the general appearance of the legs, including any obvious abnormalities such as muscle wasting or scars.

 Furthermore, note any appliances or medications which may be positioned around the bed.

 Now focus the observation towards the patient’s legs, feet and toes.
 Signs to note include:

 - Any signs of gangrene or pre-gangrene such as missing toes or blackening of the extremities.

 - The presence of any ulcers – ensure you check all around the feet, including behind the ankle and between the toes.
 These may be venous or arterial – one defining factor is that venous ulcers tend to be painless whereas arterial are painful.

 - Any skin changes such as pallor, change in colour (eg purple/black from haemostasis or brown from haemosiderin deposition), varicose eczema or sites of previous ulcers.

 - Presence of any varicose veins – often seen best with the patient standing.